Here’s how and why to cast a circle of protection before your ritual or spell.

 Next, send branches or a column of light up from the crown of your head, out of the earth’s atmosphere and into the Infinite Cosmos.
 Bring golden white light down from the Cosmos and down into your body.
 Say, “Father Sky, I call on you.”

-Feel protected and contained on all sides, as well as from above and below.
+Within your magic circle, feel protected and contained on all sides, as well as from above and below.
 Feel gratitude for this Divine support and say, “Thank you, thank you, thank you.
 The circle is cast.
 Blessed be.”

-Now’s the time to sit or stand in the center of your circle and meditate or work your magic.
+Now’s the time to sit or stand in the center of your magic circle and meditate or work your magic.

 When you’re finished, be sure to thank each element as well as the earth and cosmos.
+This is part of closing your magic circle, and releasing the energy it contains.

 To do this, stand again.